ribenamaplesyrup/sugartrail/README.md

 You will require an API key from Companies House to get data.
 First you will need to create a live application to get an API key which you can do by following the [Companies House guide](https://developer.company-information.service.gov.uk/how-to-create-an-application).

 ## No-Install Usage
-A hosted demo of the Sugartrail dashboard can be accessed [here](https://www.sugartrail.uk) (might take a few seconds to load the page).
+A hosted demo of the Sugartrail dashboard can be accessed <a href="https://www.sugartrail.uk" target="_blank">here</a> (might take a few seconds to load the page).
 This demo times out after 30 mins so may not be suitable for building large networks at present.

 ## Demo